oscarrr/newsboard/readme.txt

 * Android 4.0+
 * Blackberry 10+

 Lower versions and some other browsers might support some or none of the CSS3 properties.
 That means they will display visually simplified version if the plugin.

+== Changelog ==

+= 1.0.1 =
+* Fixed RSS feed fetching bug.

+= 1.0 =
+* Initial release.